Vipul999ujawane/Debate_Parser/README.md

 				    Then create text files for each topic to store the motions topic wise.
 				    Also create dictionaries: 'dict_motion2topic' and 'dict_topic2motion'.

 	get_all_responses - We then create the debate urls for each debate motion and fetch the response of that page and store it in a serialized binary file in 'Debate_Responses'.

-	parse_stances - We parse the response files to extract the sides FOR and AGAINST and store in 'dict_motion2sides'.
+	parse_stances - We parse the response files to extract the sides FOR - AGAINST and store in 'dict_motion2sides'.

 	parse_arguments - We parse the response files to extract the argument parameters and store in 'Debate_Arguments'.